 Comparisons

-The goals of both Bosse and Barrett’s experiments were to link specific genotypes with fitness.
+Bosse and Barrett’s experiments aimed to link genotypes with fitness.
 This impacted their experimental design.
 They both used lab and field data to demonstrate associations between genotype and phenotype.
-However, they identified likely genes in different ways.
+However, they identified genes in different ways.
 Bosse performed EigenGWAS and FST analysis to identify outliers, while Barrett sequenced SNPs and found significant changes over time.
 To determine which phenotypic traits different genes were likely to control, the researchers used multiple different strategies.
 Bosse et al. made use of the Geneontology database, and matched terms to the sequence in question.
 Barrett et al., on the other hand, performed their own biochemical analysis to show that Ser affects hair pigmentation.
 They were able to lay out the exact steps by which that mutation would change dorsal brightness.

 While both Bosse and Barrett used time-scale field data, only Barrett performed an actual field experiment, lending more credence to their claim of selection pressure.
 While the number of successfully fledging chicks is an important indicator of fitness, Bosse did not control for other factors, running the risk of implying that correlation implied causation.

-Nadeau’s study had less of a focus on fitness, and more a focus on purely determining a specific gene’s impact on a specific trait.
+Nadeau’s study had less of a focus on fitness, and more on determining a gene’s impact on a specific trait.
 In situ hybridization is a good strategy here, and indeed it shed some light on possible different levels of gene expression throughout larval butterfly development.
 They did not, however, provide strong evidence for any kind of evolutionary implications of the cortex gene.

 Conclusions